Devansu-Yadav/Webpack-starter-kit/README.md

 2. `cd Webpack-starter-kit`
 3. Run `npm install`

+You can also use the following command to get this template - `degit https://github.com/Devansu-Yadav/Webpack-starter-kit`

 ## Running on development using dev server

 Run `npm start` to start Webpack dev server.